gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 Consider the following in developing an upgrade/downgrade strategy for this enhancement -->
 In case of downgrade: don't use that feature as it will not be available.
-In case of updagres: it will be required to use the new API version to use this feature.
+In case of upgrade: it will be required to use the new API version for this feature.

 ### Dependencie requirements